rodrigorc/inputmap/README.md

 Creates virtual input devices from real ones, SteamController support included.

-This program lets you create a virtual input device, by using the Linux `uinput` module, and map to it any number of buttons or axis from real devices.
+This program lets you create a virtual input device, by using the Linux `uinput` module, and map to it any number of buttons or axes from real devices.
 Currently, it is able to use raw input devices and SteamControllers.

 The main motivation for this program is to be able to use the SteamController as a normal gamepad, but you can find many other uses for it.

+If you are looking for information about the SteamController protocol, then read the [STEAM.md](STEAM.md) file.

 ## License